slashlos/Weather/README.md

 ARC Compatibility
 ------------------

-As of version 0.1, Weather is non-ARC.
+As of version 0.2, Weather is ARC compliant.

 Weather Category Methods